What is the role of filled sand bags?

 Where are sandbags mostly used?

 A sandbag made of burlap or woven polypropylene filled with sand or soil can have numerous applications, including, but not limited to:

 Sandbags are the first defence against catastrophic disasters such as flooding, drainage problems, non-existent drainage, and water seepage.

 Hence, if you live in an area prone to flooding, you need heavy-duty sandbags to prevent a flood hazard.
 But how?
-You see, you can stack plenty of filled sandbags and form a solid and highly impermeable barrier in basements and garages.
+You can stack plenty of filled sandbags and form a solid, impermeable barrier in basements and garages.

 What’s more?
-Sandbags can settle over time when stacked, tied, and left to rest for lengthy periods, ultimately becoming resilient and sturdy over time.
+Sandbags can settle over time when stacked, tied, and left to rest for long periods, ultimately becoming resilient and sturdy.
 Hence, sandbags are perfect flood protection measures because they can form a tight barricade around your property and stop flooding.